A broken boiler in winter is one of the last things anyone wants to deal with.

 Reset your boiler

-If you have a condensing boiler however, then the reset function will be a lot easier.
+If you have a condensing boiler however, the reset function will be a lot easier.
 Just look through the manufacturer’s instruction manual and it should tell you how to reset your boiler.

 Problems with your thermostat